KxSystems/docs/docs/ref/index.md

 ### [`.m`](dotm.md) (modules)

 The currently loaded modules.
-The meaning of `.m` has changed between kdb+ versions.
+In kdb+ 4.x, `.m` is reserved for memory domain 1 objects.
+In kdb+ 5.0 and later, `.m` is used for modules.

 ### [`.Q`](dotq.md) (utils)